 To prepare PRP, blood is taken from the patient like any other blood sample for lab work.
 It is separated into layers by spinning in a centrifuge in the office.
-The platelets can then be pulled into a syringe for injection into other parts of the body.
-When PRP is injected into the damaged area, it restarts the healing process to repair the damaged structure.
-The entire preparation and injection process takes about 15-20 minutes.
+The platelets can then be pulled into a syringe for injection into other parts of your body.
+When PRP is injected into the damaged area, it simulates an injury and re-starts the healing process to attempt to repair the damaged structure.
+The entire preparation and injection process takes about 30 minutes.